praekelt/swagger-django-generator/README.md

 * `views.py`, for handling requests, performing validation, etc., and
 * `schemas.py`, containing the JSONSchema definitions of parameters and request body arguments.
+* `utils.py`, containing utility functions that can be tweaked, if necessary.

 ## Getting started
 A virtual environment can be set up by running